wuchen1106/g4sim/README.md

 		source /path/to/root/bin/thisroot.sh

-3. Your work directory has been created.
+3. Your working directory has been created.

-	Now we have `alcap` and `Example` sitting there.
-	`Example` is a simple simulation to show how `g4sim` works.
+	`Example` is a working directory for a simple simulation to show how `g4sim` works.
 	It also serves as a template for someone who want to build another simulation.
-	`alcap` is the default working directory for Alcap simulation.

 4.	g4sim basic environment is set already.

+	If you have already set environment variable `$MYG4SIMROOT` to the directory of `g4sim`, you can go to working directory,
+	otherwise you will need to

+			source env.sh
-	If not, go to your work directory and set environment:
+	Then go to your working directory and set environment:

 			cd alcap # or whatever working directory source setenv.sh

-#####To Start:
+##To Start:

 	g4sim [macros/run.mac]             # Choose any Geant4 macro file you want.
 	                                   # without macro file it would enter interactive mode.
 A figure to show how it works:
 ![Flow Diagram](docs/FlowDiagram.png "Flow Diagram")

-#####To Configure alcap:
+##To Configure:
 By default (set in `setenv.sh`):

 	GENFILEROOT=gen/gen_mum_up